Programs Offered

 Additional Information: Departmental Category: Print Online Journalism

 Introduces audio production techniques using digital technologies.
-Students learn to apply fundamental principles to create professional radio and online programs including podcasting.
+Students learn to apply fundamental principles to create professional radio and online programs and podcasts.

 Requisites: Restricted to College of Media, Communication, and Information (CMCI) or Journalism (JRNL) majors and minors with a minimum of 45 hours taken.